MrWazaby/searloc/README.md

 npm run lint
 ```

+## Get Help
+- Contact us on Matrix searloc:matrix.org
+- If appropriate, [open an issue](https://codeberg.org/wazaby/searloc/issues) on Codeberg.

+See [the code of conduct](code_of_conduct.md) befor contacting us.

 ## License
 Searloc is lisenced under the MIT License.
 You can view the full license text in the LICENSE file in the repository.